kyleniemeyer/ME373-book/content/quizzes/quiz2-IVPs.md

 u_{i+1} &= \frac{u_i + \frac{3}{2} \Delta x \, x_{i+1} - 2 \Delta x \, y_i}{1 + \frac{\Delta x}{2} + 2 \Delta x^2}
 \end{align}

 b.)
-What is the order of accuracy for the backward Euler method?
-Given a step size $\Delta x = 0.15$, approximately what local error and what global error would you expect in your solution?
-What is the difference between these two errors?

-**Solution:**  Backward Euler is 1st-order accurate, so the global error is on the order of the step size ($\Delta x$).
+Backward Euler is 1st-order accurate, so the global error is on the order of the step size ($\Delta x$).

 The global error should then be on the order of 0.15, and the local error on the order of $0.15^2 = 0.0225$.

-The differnce: the local (or truncation) error is the error at each step of the solution, while the global error is the overall error that accumulates over the whole solution.
+The difference: the local (or truncation) error is the error at each step of the solution, while the global error is the overall error that accumulates over the whole solution.

 c.)
-Why would you want to use this method to solve an ODE over a simpler method like forward Euler?

-**Solution:** Backward Euler is unconditionally stable, while Forward Euler is conditionally stable.
+Backward Euler is unconditionally stable, while Forward Euler is conditionally stable.

 ## Problem 3: Fourier series